SanicTK2/iidxguide/docs/c_conparts.md

 * D2MV-01-1C1 = 10g
 * D2MV-01-1C2 = 25g
-* D2MV-01-1C3 = 50g (old LM standard)
+* D2MV-01-1C3 = 50g (old LM standard, commonly used in home controllers)
-* VX-01-1C23 = 50g (new LM standard as of CastHour)
+* VX-01-1C23 = 50g (new LM standard as of CastHour, not common in home controllers)
 * V-10-1A4 = 100g
 * V-15-1A5 = 200g

 Spring weights are harder.
 If you don't know:

 * Stock Sanwa buttons ship with V-10-1A4 (100g) switches and 100N springs.
+* Stock Samduck buttons ship with 60g-ish Gersung switches and 20N-30N springs.
+YMMV as they occasionally switch up the defaults.
+* Stock ISTMall buttons come with 30N springs and Gersung switches, YMMV as they will occasionally switch up the defaults.
 * Stock Dao buttons are 20g Honeywell switches and 40N springs.
-* Stock Samduck buttons ship with 60g-ish Gersung switches 20N-30N springs.
-YMMV as they occasionally switch up the defaults.
-The only way to know is call Samduck-sa store and ask.

 These are official images for Sanwa springs.
 You can try to tell them apart by the density and the color (e.g., 60N springs are heat-treated, therefore darker).